crawles/text-analytics-service-example/README.md

 }
 ```

-Both apps are currently deployed and be accessed at:
+Examples of both apps are currently deployed and be accessed at:

 ```
 sentiment-compute.cfapps.pez.pivotal.io/polarity_compute